quicwg/base-drafts/draft-ietf-quic-http.md

 Where HTTP/2 employs PADDING frames and Padding fields in other frames to make a connection more resistant to traffic analysis, HTTP/3 can either rely on transport-layer padding or employ the reserved frame and stream types discussed in {{frame-grease}} and {{stream-grease}}.
-This provides slightly different granularities of padding and may involve different control surfaces.
+These methods of padding produce different results in terms of the granularity of padding, the effect of packet loss and recovery, and how an implementation might control padding.

 ## Frame Parsing